yichunzhao/git-control-flow/README.md

 ## Untrack File

 Sometime it may need to untrack a file in a repository.
-It may due to a git add all operation.
+It may due to a `git add .` operation.

 ````
 git rm --cached <filename>